-If you’re looking to take control of your money during inflation, SoFi Relay’s money tracker app can help you gain valuable insight into your financial life.
-With SoFi Relay, you can track all of your money in one place, monitor your credit score, and access spending breakdowns.
+If you’re looking to take control of your money during inflation, SoFi’s money tracker app can help you gain valuable insight into your financial life.
+With SoFi, you can track all of your money in one place, monitor your credit score, and access spending breakdowns.

 How do you calculate wages adjusted for inflation?

 Using a wage inflation calculator can make it easier to get insight into how much buying power an hourly wage has in the current economy.
 With a wage adjusted for inflation calculator, it’s easier to understand what someone’s income is currently worth compared to prior years.

 How much is $15 an hour in 2000?

 According to the CPI Inflation Calculator from the U.S. Bureau of Labor Statistics, $15 an hour in August 2000 is equivalent to $25.71 of buying power in August 2022.